March radio roundup

 It’s been a big month in the world of SEO news, from the beginnings of a ranking update at the weekend to the announcement of a mobile-friendly algorithm revamp on the horizon and a crackdown on doorway pages hitting the internet in the very near future.

 But what does all of this mean?
-Our Directors Andrew and Stewart talked through the weird and wonderful world of Google on this week’s Pirate2 Business Hub show, which you can listen to here, but here’s a quick roundup for those visual learners out there!
+Our Directors Andrew and Stewart talked through the weird and wonderful world of Google on this week’s Pirate2 Business Hub show, but here’s a quick roundup for those visual learners out there!

 Crackdown on doorway pages